kel243/league-progress-tracker-app/README.md

 # league-history-app

-A League of Legends record tracking app built with the MERN stack.
+A League of Legends record tracking SPA built with the MERN stack.

-App for users to track their ranked progress in League of Legends.
+Allows users to record and track their ranked progress in League of Legends.